nus-cs2103-AY2324S1/ip/docs/README.md

 ### `bye` - say bye to Duke!

-Duke will save the task list and reply.
+Duke will reply.
 Dukey will still be usable afterwards.

 Format: `bye`